mlmedia/mysql-backup-script/README.md

 ## Requirements
 For this script to work as intended, you will need the following set up:
 - **Server with Linux** installed as the operating system.
+The following instructions work for a server running *Ubuntu 18.04 (Bionic Beaver)*.
+Installation will likely be different on other operating systems and future versions.
 - **SSH access** to the server, preferably using the SSH key handshake method.
 For more information on installation, see https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1804.
-- **MySQL** installed and at least database which will be the target for backup.
+- **MySQL** installed and at least one database which will be the target for backup.
 If you do not already have a database set up, follow the instructions at https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-ubuntu-18-04.
 - **AWS** hosting account with the following:
 	- **IAM** user with the user credentials saved for use below.
 If you do not already have an IAM user set up, follow the instructions at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console
 	- **S3** instance set up with a bucket for use below.
 If you do not have an S3 bucket set up, follow the instructions at https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html.

 ## Installation
-The installation instructions below work for a server running *Ubuntu 18.04 (Bionic Beaver)*.
-Installation will likely be different on other operating systems and future versions.

 ### Put the script on your server
 Upload the `mysql-backup.sh` backup script to server, for example in a `~/__scripts/` directory.